 Cedar Realty Trust, Inc. (the "Company") is a real estate investment trust ("REIT") that focuses primarily on ownership, operation and redevelopment of grocery-anchored shopping centers in high-density urban markets from Washington, D.C. to Boston.
-At December 31, 2017, the Company owned and managed a portfolio of 61 operating properties (excluding properties "held for sale").
+At December 31, 2018, the Company owned and managed a portfolio of 58 operating properties (excluding properties "held for sale").

 Cedar Realty Trust Partnership, L.P. (the "Operating Partnership") is the entity through which the Company conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
-At December 31, 2017, the Company owned a 99.6% economic interest in, and was the sole general partner of, the Operating Partnership.
-The limited partners' interest in the Operating Partnership (0.4% at December 31, 2017) is represented by Operating Partnership Units ("OP Units").
+At December 31, 2018, the Company owned a 99.4% economic interest in, and was the sole general partner of, the Operating Partnership.
+The limited partners' interest in the Operating Partnership (0.6% at December 31, 2018) is represented by partnership units in the Operating Partnership ("OP Units").
 The carrying amount of such interest is adjusted at the end of each reporting period to an amount equal to the limited partners' ownership percentage of the Operating Partnership's net equity.
-The 347,000 OP Units outstanding at December 31, 2017 are economically equivalent to the Company's common stock.
-The holders of OP Units have the right to exchange their OP Units for the same number of shares of the Company's common stock or, at the Company's option, for cash.
+The 553,000 OP Units are economically equivalent to the Company's common stock and are redeemable at the option of the holder.
+Such redemptions are payable in cash or in shares of the Company's common stock, one a one-to-one basis, at the option of the Company.